MuhammadKhan86/Frequency-Dependent-Beamforming-and-Beam-Training-for-XL-MIMO-with-Practical-TTDs/README.md

-# Delay-Aware Frequency-Dependent Beamforming for Extremely Large Antenna Arrays
+# Frequency-Dependent Beamforming and Beam Training for XL-MIMO with Practical TTDs
-This folder includes dataset and codes for "Delay-Aware Frequency-Dependent Beamforming for Extremely Large Antenna Arrays" The folder is free to use, including simulation result reproduction, and improvement, etc.
+This folder includes dataset and codes for "Frequency-Dependent Beamforming and Beam Training for XL-MIMO with Practical TTDs" The folder is free to use, including simulation result reproduction, and improvement, etc.

 # Requirements
 This code requires Matlab 2022b or above.